Kenneth Brashier, Professor of Religion and Humanities

 - Website: Denise Hare

-Jing Jiang, Assistant Professor of Chinese and Humanities
+Jing Jiang, Associate Professor of Chinese and Humanities

 - Modern Chinese literature and culture, theories of modernity, nationalism, subjectivity, gender studies, film studies.